Medicare Reimbursement for Corneal Topography

 - What diagnoses are typically covered and support a claim?

-- What documentation is required in the medical record to support a charge for corneal topography?
+- What documentation is required in the medical record to support claims for corneal topography?

-- What CPT code is used to describe this test?
+- What CPT code is used to describe thi test?

 - What is the reimbursement for 92025?